kscalelabs/minppo/README.md

 ## Learned (incomplete)
 - `vmap` can specify axes to vectorize over.
 For dictionaries, have to create our own broadcasting
-- With N GPUs, models are made to take in size N data?
+- Minibatches for vmapping
+- Have to specify different random keys by device axis in RNG

+## Room for improvement
+- Training step
+- Initialize weights different
+- Loss fucntion?
+- Make sure each input batch has enough data?

 ## TODO